riddhesh-jangid/Goansible/README.md

 > 4. Call go function

 ***You need to open python interpreter in the same directory of goansible***
+***You don't need to setup goasnible when you clone from here.
+Direct use goansible after download***

 #### 1 Import Module
 Name of module is same as name of module in ansible.
 Importing is easy we need to import module from anso like: